GreenRiverCollege-IT372/hw-sinatra-saas-hangperson/README.md

 Prerequisites
 -------------
-* You should be familiar with Ruby basics, for example by completing the Ruby Intro or Ruby Calisthenics assignment.
+* You should be familiar with Ruby basics, for example by completing the Ruby Intro assignment.
-* You should have read [ESaaS](http://www.saasbook.info) Chapter 2, "The Architecture of SaaS Applications", and watched the accompanying videos in the [MOOC](http://www.saas-class.org).
+* You should have read [ESaaS](http://www.saasbook.info) Chapter 2, "The Architecture of SaaS Applications".
 * You should be comfortable with basic Git usage and how to push your code to GitHub, as described in Appendix A of [ESaaS](http://www.saasbook.info).
-* You will need "survival level" Unix command-line skills and facility with an editor to edit code files, such as the built-in editor in the Cloud9 IDE.
+* You will need "survival level" Unix command-line skills and facility with an editor to edit code files, such as nano or vim.

 **NOTE: You may find the [Sinatra documentation](https://sinatrarb.com) helpful to have on hand.**